TheMetalHead/moOde-CD-Rip-and-Play/README.md

 Edit the configuration file as required: cd-rip-and-or-play.conf

 Usage:
   Insert the CD into the drive.

-  If the CD is being ripped, this will take about 12 minutes.
+The CD will be checked to see if it has been previously ripped.
+If not, the rippinf process will take about 12 minutes.
 After this, the CD will be ejected and moOde will play the ripped files.

-  If the CD has already been ripped, moOde will eject the CD and play the ripped files after a few seconds.
+If the CD has been previously ripped, it will be ejected and moOde will play the ripped files.